 It should be noted that the Court’s ruling in Carpenter was split: it was a 5-4 decision.
 Authoring the dissent, Justice Anthony Kennedy argued that CSLI data is no different than other business records that a third party maintains, and as such, the third-party doctrine should apply in Carpenter.
 This dissent was joined by Justices Alito and Thomas.
 The latter Justice filed an additional dissent that emphasized focusing on the physical nature of searches.
 In it, Justice Thomas discusses other Fourth Amendment precedents.
 He references a pre-Katz case where a “spike mike” (a microphone that can be physically driven through walls and other barriers for the purpose of eavesdropping) was inserted by federal agents into an individual’s home, without a warrant, which was clearly a physical violation of privacy.
 Justice Thomas makes this reference to support his disagreement with the Court’s decreased emphasis on physical circumstances since Katz.

 Both dissents are grounded in reasoning that the content-specific doctrine would address.
-It would focus on the content obtained by the government.
-In this case, nearly 13,000 pieces of location information spanning a period longer than four months and documenting an individual’s physical movements.
+It would focus on the content obtained by the government: in this case, nearly 13,000 pieces of location information spanning a period longer than four months and documenting an individual’s physical movements.
 The content-specific doctrine would acknowledge the intimacy of this information and recognize that its warrantless seizure functionally creates an Orwellian surveillance state.
 Regardless of whether Carpenter consented to give this information to a third party (Justice Kennedy’s dissent) or the physical circumstances of the search and seizure (Justice Thomas’s dissent), the content-specific doctrine would find such government actions to violate the Fourth Amendment.

 Opponents of the content-specific doctrine may say that it weakens the government’s ability to investigate crime.
 I acknowledge the government’s need to do so in order to maintain order.
 However, order can be maintained, and crime investigated, through legally granted search warrants.
 The Fourth Amendment states that, although people are free from unreasonable searches and seizures, they are not absolutely free from reasonable searches and seizures.
 Presumably, what constitutes a reasonable search is described in the amendment: those conducted with a warrant based on probable cause that “particularly [describes] the place to be searched, and the persons or things to be seized.”
 This wording was an attempt to prevent broad searches like those conducted under general warrants and writs of assistance.